MBDP-bioinformatics-courses/MBDP_Metagenomics_2022/Practicals/README.md

 Now you can move the file ` 03_ASSEMBLY/QUAST/report.html` to your computer and look for the quality control files in the web browser of your preference.

-## Metaphlan _JENNI IS WORKING ON THIS_
+## Metaphlan

 Next we will also analyze individual reads in addition to the assembly based approaches.
 Which files would you use for this?

 We will use a tool called [Metaphlan4](https://github.com/biobakery/biobakery/wiki/metaphlan4) to analyze these reads.
-We will use only R1 reads for the following analyses.
-Metaphlan takes fasta-formatted files and our filtered data is in fastq.gz format.
-We have reformatted them for you with a too `fastq_to_fasta which can be found from biokit (´module load biokit´)
+From the paired end Illumina reads only R1 reads are used for the following analyses.
+Metaphlan takes fastq or fasta-formatted files but cannot read compressed files.
+Our filtered data is in fastq.gz format so it we need to do some uncompressing with command `gunzip`.

+Use flag `-h` for help (or Google) to check how the command works and uncompress your files.

 ```bash
 #!/bin/bash -l